Get a Ride to Safety

 - You must be able and willing to get to a safe location for pickup

-- You must have a destination and give permission to contact the receiving party about your arrival
+- You must have a destination and we require to contact the receiving party about your arrival

 Area of Service

 We'll pick up from a safe location in the Dallas-Ft.
 Worth area to a destination that goes outside of the purple radius.
-We currently cannot offer travel into the Dallas-Ft.
-Worth area from outside of the purple metroplex area.
+Callers from rural North Texas or in a city an hour outside of the purple area may receive a ride to a domestic violence shelter inside the metroplex area or to a domestic violence shelter in another county in North Texas.
 Families to Freedom does not provide local transportation in the Dallas-Ft.
 Worth area.
-For a ride to a local shelter, work with your shelter for a solution.
+For a ride to a local shelter in or next to your city of origin, work with your shelter for a solution.

 To qualify for transportation services, you will need to have been in contact with a licensed or certified civic professional.
 This ensures that you receive immediate assistance related to your abuse and that we are serving people who are genuinely in need of our services.
 In contact can be a phone call (consider The Hotline or 9-1-1), meeting in-person, or by digital chat with a licensed or certified civic professional.